Individual Shrinkage for Random Effects

+Table~\ref{psid} reports averages of $\mathrm{MSFE}(k,i)$ across $i$ for each forecasting method $k$.
+The table shows that, while TS and JS have lower average MSFE than Pool, IW attains the lowest average MSFE among the methods considered.
+Although IW-MR is not designed to minimize aggregate loss, it remains competitive relative to benchmark forecasts in terms of aggregate performance.

-To gain some insight into which individuals are given higher weights to pooling by IW, in Figure \ref{fig:mmr:Clust} we divide the N=164 individuals of the balanced sample into ten quantiles according to their lagged earnings (the vertical axis) for each year (the horizontal axis).
-Within each quantile we compute the forecasts given the higher weights by IW-MR: the size of the dots is proportional to the average weight attributed by IW-MR to Pool across individuals in that year and in that quantile.\footnote{We set the size option of the R package ggplot equal to the mean of weights attributed to Pool by the IW-MR rule for each quantile.} Figure \ref{fig:mmr:Clust} shows that individuals near the median of the earnings residuals distribution are those who benefit from larger weights to pooling.
+To gain some insight into which individuals benefit more from borrowing strength (i.e., are given higher weights to Pool by IW), in Figure~\ref{fig:mmr:Clust} we group the $N=164$ individuals of the balanced sample into deciles of lagged earnings (y-axis) for each year (x-axis).
+Dot size is proportional to the average weight attributed by IW-MR to Pool within each year-decile cell.\footnote{We set the size option of the R package \texttt{ggplot} equal to the mean of weights given to Pool by IW-MR for each quantile.} Figure~\ref{fig:mmr:Clust} shows that individuals near the median of the earnings residuals distribution are those who benefit from larger weights to Pool.

-One possible interpretation of our findings is that in the PSID there is enough unobserved heterogeneity to make the time series forecast outperform pooling (as indicated by Table \ref{psid}).
-However, an additional improvement in accuracy can be obtained by using IW, which tends to attribute higher weight to pooling for individuals near the median of the distribution.
-This finding confirms the usefulness of IW even when there is only a small fractions of individuals that would benefit from pooling.
+One interpretation is that the PSID contains enough unobserved heterogeneity for TS to outperform Pool on average.
+However, additional gains in aggregate accuracy can be obtained by using IW, which borrows strength for individuals near the median of the distribution.